 It seems to me that all else equal, problems that are benchmarkable tend to be easier than problems that are not, since solutions whose precise criteria are already known tend to be inferentially closer to existing knowledge, and so easier to discover.
 There are certainly many exceptions to this, including some famous open problems in science and mathematics.[2]
 But in general, I think the larger the required inferential leap, the harder it tends to be to learn the precise progress or solution criteria in advance.

 I suspect that by focusing on such tasks, AI benchmarks suffer not just from a bias toward measuring trivial skills, but also from a bias toward measuring the particular sorts of skills that current AI systems most often have.
-That is, I think current AI models tend to perform well on tasks roughly insofar as they are benchmarkable, since when the solution criteria is known—and especially if the progress criteria is also known—then it is often possible to train on those criteria until decent performance is observed.
+That is, I think current AI models tend to perform well on tasks roughly insofar as they are benchmarkable, since if the solution criteria is known—and especially if the progress criteria is also known—then it is often possible to train on those criteria until decent performance is observed.

 (I presume this is why AI companies consider it worth paying for better benchmarks, and inventing their own in-house—they are directly useful as a training target).